marcgg/marcgg.github.com/_posts/2013-10-29-mixing-languages.md

 often forget if I read them in French or not.
-Of course right after I'll still have some memory of it, but a few months later some information would stick but the language behind it gets blurry if there wasn't some memorable quote to memorize in the text.
+Of course right after I'll still have some memory of it, but a few months later some information would stick but the language behind it gets blurry if there wasn't some memorable quote in the text.

 While staying in New York I met people that would speak English but also some French.
 This was really a lot of fun since we could just switch